K-3-6/K-3-6/README.md

 ## Witam na tym profilu
-Aktualnie uczę się programować, tyle
+Interesuję się programowaniem i aktualnie uczę się tego uczę

 <!--
 **K-3-6/K-3-6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.